 Apart from your fatigue, your eyes may turn red when you have digital eye strain.
 They may also feel heavy and sore, and may become watery as well to compensate for the lack of lubrication.
 Some experience having blurry vision, too.

 Using computer eyeglasses can help protect your eyes from harmful effects.
 It’s also important that you let your eyes blink and rest on a regular basis.
 Remember the 20-20-20 rule: every 20 minutes, look at an object 20 feet away for at least 20 seconds.

 Get in touch with us today by calling one of our locations, or complete our form to schedule an appointment.
-We see patients in Alexandria, Arlington, Falls Church and Reston.
+We see patients in Alexandria, Crystal City, Clarendon, Falls Church and Reston.